hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

+### Task

+> Playbooks exist to run tasks.
+> Tasks combine an action (a module and its arguments) with a name
+> and optionally some other keywords (like looping directives).
+> Handlers are also tasks, but they are a special kind of task
+> that do not run unless they are notified by name
+> when a task reports an underlying change on a remote system.

+### Host

+> A host is simply a remote machine that Ansible manages.
+> They can have individual variables assigned to them,
+> and can also be organized in groups.
+> All hosts have a name they can be reached at (which is either an IP address or a domain name) and,
+> optionally, a port number, if they are not to be accessed on the default SSH port.

+### Modules

+> Modules are the units of work that Ansible ships out to remote machines.
+> Modules are kicked off by either `/usr/bin/ansible` or `/usr/bin/ansible-playbook`
+> (where multiple tasks use lots of different modules in conjunction).
+> Modules can be implemented in any language, including Perl, Bash, or Ruby –
+> but can leverage some useful communal library code if written in Python.
+> Modules just have to return JSON.
+> Once modules are executed on remote machines,
+> they are removed, so no long-running daemons are used.
+> Ansible refers to the collection of available modules as a library.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->